 Areas of Study and Modules

-The MA Psychology programme is divided into five areas of study:
+The MA Psychology program is divided into five areas of study

 The content is spread across the following 10 modules:

 History of Psychoanalysis in the Context of the Establishment of Psychology as a Science (6 ECTS)Cognitive Interest and Methods in Psychoanalysis, Seminal approaches to the Conceptualisation of the PsycheThe module assumes psychoanalytical-depth psychology approaches embedded in the object formation and knowledge route history of science and ideas to the psychological and philosophical bodies of knowledge.
 The specifics of the psychoanalytical knowledge situation forms the reference.
 The theory of historical development of these approaches in relation to their discursive conditions and circumstances is conveyed.

 Social Psychological Studies (6 ECTS)Drive and Affect, Thought and Speech, Microsociology of Human InteractionThe module consolidates the students' knowledge about the theories and methods of social psychology, the reciprocity of bodily perception and the formation of language, and provides an introduction to the micro-sociology of conversation.

 Developmental Psychology (6 ECTS)Theories of Development / Developmental PsychopathologyThe module provides an overview of theories and methods in developmental psychology, developmental psychopathology, as well as psychoanalytical development theories and methods.

 General and Specific Studies of Disorder (9 ECTS)Psychopathology and its ClassificationThe module conveys knowledge about the clinical psychological and neurobiological classifications and diagnoses, together with the concepts and findings from mental disorders, while permitting comparison with the concepts of general and special psychoanalytical disorder studies.